zookz/cordova-plugin-health/README.md

 - nutrition.vitamin_a is given in micrograms.
 Automatic conversion to international units is not trivial and depends on the actual substance (see [here](https://dietarysupplementdatabase.usda.nih.gov/ingredient_calculator/help.php#q9)).
 - When querying for activities, only events whose startDate and endDate are **both** in the query range will be returned.
 - If you want to query for activity but only want workouts, you can specify the `workouts` datatype, but be aware that this will only be availabe in iOS.
+- The blood glucose meal information is stored by the Health App as preprandial (before a meal) or postprandial (after a meal), which are mapped to 'before_meal' and 'after_meal'.
+These two specific values are only used in iOS and can't be used in Android apps.

 #### Android quirks